niqdev/devops/docs/jvm.md

 References from the Stack to the Heap

-* **Strong** default, marked as alive
+* **Strong** references are always marked as alive (default)
-* **Soft** eligible for garbage collection only if run out of memory
+* **Soft** references are eligible for garbage collection only if the JVM run out of memory
-* **Weak** eligible for garbage collection, it depends form the jvm if retain it or not
+* **Weak** references are always eligible for garbage collection and is up to the JVM to retain it or not

-`WeakReference<T>` and `SoftReference<T>` are useful for caching scenario, when a reference in the heap is gc then the variable in the stack became `null`.
-In a WeakHashMap, the reference from the stack to the map in the Heap is strong, while the references between key/value are eligible for gc, in that case both keys and values are removed
+`WeakReference<T>` and `SoftReference<T>` are useful for caching scenario, when a reference on the Heap is GC, then the variable in the stack became `null`.
+In a WeakHashMap for example, the reference from the stack to the map in the Heap is strong, but the references to key/value pair are eligible for GC, in that case both key and value are removed

 <br>